ory/kratos-selfservice-ui-node/README.md

 #### Standalone using cookies

-This mode adds a route to the app which proxies all traffic flowing to `/.ory/kratos/public/*` to ORY Krato's Public API.
-That way, this app an ORY Kratos share the same domain and port which makes cookies work.
+This mode adds a route to the app which proxies all traffic flowing to `/.ory/kratos/public/*` to ORY Kratos' Public API.
+That way, this app and ORY Kratos share the same domain and port which makes cookies work.

-To authenticate incoming requests, this app uses ORY Krato's `whoami` API to check whether the session is valid or not.
+To authenticate incoming requests, this app uses ORY Kratos' `whoami` API to check whether the session is valid or not.

 To enable this mode, set the environment variable `SECURITY_MODE=cookie`.